What is workplace moral harassment? The risks of leaving damage unattended, specific examples, and solutions.

 There have been cases in which the perpetrators of moral harassment have been charged with crimes such as insult and defamation.

 Attacks that cause emotional distress are typical examples of workplace moral harassment.
-Specific examples include denigration of appearance and human qualities, bad-mouthing of family members, prolonged reprimands, imposition of personal chores, unfair personnel evaluations, and suggestions of demotion or restructuring.
+Specific examples include: denigration of appearance and personality, bad-mouthing of family members, unreasonable rebuke, imposing personal chores, unfair performance evaluations and implication of demotion or restructuring.

 Finally, this section explains where to consult and what to do about workplace harassment problems.